oniony/TMSU/README.md

     tags *' for approximately the previous behaviour.
   * The 'repair' subcommand --pretend short option has changed from -p to -P so that -p can be later recycled for --path.
+  * The 'repair' subcommand's argument now specify paths to search for moved files and no longer limit how much of the database is repaired.
+A new --path argument is provided for reducing the repair to a portion of the database.
   * The exclamation mark character (!) is no longer permitted within a tag or value name.
 Please rename tags using the 'rename' command.
 Value names will have to be updated using the Sqlite3 tooling.